-Noneconomic Damages in Texas
+Noneconomic Damages from a Car Crash in Texas

 “Damages” is the legal name for the awards a victim receives in a car accident lawsuit or settlement.
 Damages are one of the main four elements of proving someone else’s negligence in a personal injury case.
 This means that if you cannot prove damages in court, you cannot even win a lawsuit – they are an integral part to any injury suit.

 Damages can cover many different things.
 Ultimately, any negative effects you suffer because of an accident are part of “damages.”
 That means “damages” include the physical damage your car suffers, the cost of medical expenses, and even lost wages if you miss work because of your injury.

 Any financial consequences are called “economic damages,” since they deal with paying you back, monetarily, for problems.
 These are alternatively called “compensatory damages,” because they compensate you for your losses.

 Though money can set many things right, it cannot replace everything.
 These irreplaceable consequences of an accident are called “noneconomic damages.”
 When you suffer from pain after an injury, no amount of money can ever set that pain right again or erase the mental suffering from your memory.
 Similarly, the loss of a loved one cannot be compensated by money, and will not disappear after a financial reward.